-Mitigation Measures Timing and Methods Responsible Parties

-- After 50% occupancy,

-- After 75% occupancy, and

-- After full occupancy (95% slips under rental agreements).
+Mitigation Measures Timing and Methods Responsible Parties course of marina development/occupancy at the following frequency for each phase of marina development: • After 50% occupancy, • After 75% occupancy, and • After full occupancy (95% slips under rental agreements).
 Reports of all monitoring and testing results shall be prepared and paid for by the project proponent (i.e., tenant) and submitted to the District's Development Services Department for review and approval within 30 days after the occupancy milestones identified above.

-If at any time during monitoring the water quality equals or exceeds or the Basin Plan water quality objectives and comparison with the updated baseline indicated that the exceedance is a result of the proposed project, the project proponent shall immediately notify the District's Development Services Department and shall immediately cease further development and/or occupancy until additional BMPs addressing the issue are employed and reduce the copper levels.
-Water quality testing shall occur every year following full occupancy of the marina or until the marina is fully occupied by non-copper hulled boats.
-The project proponent shall prepare written reports of the water quality testing results annually and submit the reports to of the marina or until the marina is fully occupied by non-copper hulled boats.
-The project proponent shall prepare written reports o the water quality testing results annually and submit the reports to the District's Development Services Department for review and approval within 30 days after the end of each calendar year.
+If at any time during monitoring the water quality equals or exceeds or the Basin Plan water quality objectives and comparison with the updated baseline indicated that the exceedance is a result of the proposed project, the project proponent shall immediately notify the District's Development Services Department and shall immediately addressing the issue are ampleted and reduce the conner levels Water quality testing shall easy a year following full easy and the of the marine or until the marine is fully occupied by non-conner bulled hosts.
+The project proponent shall prepare written reports of the water quality testing results annually and submit the reports to the District's Development Services Department for review and approval within 30 days after the end of each calendar year.
 Any exceedance attributed to the proposed project (based on a comparison with the updated baseline assessment) shall require additional BMPs if determined necessary to reduce total and dissolved copper to below the Basin Plan water quality objectives.
-BMPs that must be considered include, but are not limited to:

-- Implementation of an incentive structure within the docking agreements' rent rates for occupants with non-copper hull paint boats. - Identification of copper-free zones within the innermost portions of the marina, or limitation of copper hull paint boats to only well-flushed zones of the marina. - Hull bottom scraping and the use of toxic detergents to clean vessels would be prohibited, and no overwater repairs would be allowed.
+BMPs that must be considered include, but are not limited to: • Implementation of an incentive structure within the docking agreements' rent rates for occupants with non-copper hull paint boats.
+Identification of copper-free zones within the innermost portions of the marina, or limitation of copper hull paint boats to only well-flushed zones of the marina.

+• Hull bottom scraping and the use of toxic detergents to clean vessels would be prohibited, and no overwater repairs would be allowed.